PericlesHat/GraphBased-SceneGraphGeneration/README.md

-# Scene Graph Generation Using Heterogeneous GNN
+# Graph-based Scene Graph Generation
+This project is a set of graph structure-based scene graph generation.
+All codes based on PyTorch.

+### Models
-This project is a PyTorch-based scene graph generation algorithm.
-The algorithm can handle Object-Object (OO) and Object-Relation-Object (ORO) graphs and uses a custom heterogeneous graph neural network (GNN) for learning and prediction.
+- **HGNN**: Heterogeneous GNN can handle Object-Object (OO) and Object-Relation-Object (ORO) graphs and uses a custom heterogeneous graph neural network (GNN) for learning and prediction
+- More comming soon...

 ### Installation
 Before running this project, please make sure you have installed the following dependencies: